thisjt/web-summarizer-api/EXPLANATION.md

 _We're only running lint tests.
 Will implement integration tests later._

-7. In order to save Cloudflare AI API calls, it would be a good addition to have an option for the user to provide a timestamp or a flag to fetch from database the summary if it already exists.
+In order to save Cloudflare AI API calls, it would be a good addition to have an option for the user to provide a timestamp or a flag to fetch from database the summary if it already exists.
 It is possible that that URL has already been requested by a different user before.
 As long as the user requesting that URL does not need the latest summary of that page, then the result in the db would most likely suffice without re-scraping the page.

+My implementation of this for this application needs some work, especially on the classes inside `src/lib/summarizer/*`.
+The classes created and injected is inefficient as I am extending the entire Summarizer class to a new class, and then injecting it back to the Summarizer class.
+Isolating the required variables during initialization and putting it in a different class for that to be extended would be the better call here, so that the entire class does not get duplicated.

 # Other Things for Discussion